obrianimo/AGRA-KMS/README.md

 # README

-Documentation can be found on the wiki page
+Documentation can be found on the [Wiki](https://github.com/obrianimo/AGRA-KMS/wiki)